 Related Post: Fun Ways to Paint (and Play With) Rocks

 Cotton Swab Process Art on Tin Foil

 I’ve seen this idea floating around Pinterest for a while, but couldn’t really understand the allure.
 However, when my daughter saw it on our Toddler Art Pinterest Board (give us a follow for more fun ideas!), she was immediately drawn to it.

 The prep on this is very simple.
 Place a few washable colors on a palette or paper plate, or even set out little pots of paint (we love this set from Crayola– very accessible for kids, and cheap enough that you can replace it whenever the colors get muddled).

 You’ll tear off a sheet of tin foil (or a few sheets!) for each child, and put out some cotton swabs.
 They can use the cotton swabs as their paint brushes as they swirl paint colors or draw a picture (whatever they choose).
 There’s something extra fun about painting on an unusual surface that just pulls the kids right in.

 Pro Tip: If you have a reluctant artist, give them a half-size sheet of tin foil.
 Smaller “canvases” are less intimidating to kids who are hesitant to jump into art activities.

-Process based art activities for kids don’t have to be intimidating.
-With just a few materials you find around the house (and a little tolerance for mess, if we’re being honest), your kids can unleash their creative potential anytime.
-(Art invitations for toddlers, like these, have gotten me out of MANY an “I’m bored” summer afternoon.)
+Process art for toddlers doesn’t have to be intimidating.
+With just a few materials you find around the house (and a little tolerance for mess, if we’re being honest), your kids can unleash their creative potential anytime. (easy art projects for toddlers, like these, have gotten me out of MANY an “I’m bored” summer afternoon.)
 So gather your supplies, be brave, and let your kids get to painting.